Public Fund Survey

 Figure F

-Figure G plots the distribution of the median annual change in payroll from FY 02 to FY 23 among plans in the Survey for which this data is available.
+Figure G plots the distribution of the median annual change in payroll from FY 02 to FY 24 among plans in the Survey for which this data is available.
 (The chart excludes plans in the Survey that are closed to new hires.
 Closed plans have no new, active members joining, and the number of annuitants grows each year as active members retire or terminate.)

 The payroll experience pattern of public pension plans following the Great Recession is corroborated by information provided by the U.S. Bureau of Labor Statistics, indicating that state and local employment levels and wage growth have accelerated in recent years, driving higher median payroll growth.
-Since FY 21 state and local governments have added nearly 1.7 million jobs.
-State and local employee wages have grown at an annualized rate above four percent since the second quarter of FY 22, and at or above five percent in some recent quarters.
+Since FY 21 state and local governments have added nearly 1.9 million jobs.
+State and local employee wages have grown at an annualized rate at or above four percent since the second quarter of FY 22, and at or above five percent in some quarters.

 Payroll growth affects a pension plan actuarially because the long-term funding of most pension plans is based partly on expected growth in a pension plan’s payroll base.
 When a plan’s payroll grows at a rate less than expected, the base that is used to amortize the plan’s unfunded liability is smaller, meaning that the cost as a percentage of payroll of amortizing the unfunded liability is larger.
 This situation is analogous to a mortgage, in which the mortgage-holder anticipates a growing salary to make her or his monthly mortgage payment.
 When salary growth does not materialize as anticipated, the cost of the mortgage payment as a percentage of expected income is higher.